mapping-cool/GIS-Porfolio/README.md

 For a more visually pleasant experience for browsing the portfolio, check out [mapping.cool](https://mapping.cool) or [https://chasevanschoonhoven.com](chasevanschoonhoven.com)

-_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._

 ## Contents

 ### Data Analysis and Visualisation

--__Orange County Wildfire Wildland-Urban Risk Assessment__- a model for wildland-urban interfaces that gives local fire safety officials the knowledge necessary to update local fire code that could lower the risk of wildfire at these interfaces.
+- __Orange County Wildfire Wildland-Urban Risk Assessment__- a model for wildland-urban interfaces that gives local fire safety officials the knowledge necessary to update local fire code that could lower the risk of wildfire at these interfaces.

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at contact@mapping.cool.